candaceng/candaceng/_posts/2020-08-23-text-prediction-ngrams.md

 ### 1. Exploratory Analysis

 Three text files containing collections of blogs, news, and tweets were read in and cleaned to create a corpus of text, which was used to construct N-gram models.
 The focus was on the frequency of words, unigrams, bigrams, and trigrams.
-A [word cloud](https://github.com/candaceng/data-science-capstone/blob/master/2.%20Web%20Application/R%20Presentation/wordcloud.png) and several [bar charts](https://github.com/candaceng/data-science-capstone/blob/master/2.%20Web%20Application/R%20Presentation/ngram-barcharts.png) were constructed in R for visual aid.
-A detailed walkthrough of the data cleaning and exploratory analysis processes can be found [here](https://rpubs.com/candaceng/exploratory-analysis).
+A word cloud and several bar charts were constructed in R for visual aid which can be found in the detailed walkthrough of the data cleaning and exploratory analysis processes [here](https://rpubs.com/candaceng/exploratory-analysis).

 --------------------------------------------------------------------------------